 B. Grow your network

 The independent workforce is 41 million strong and growing.
 That means there’s a whole population of people who work like you, many others who share your field, and even more who need or rely on your services and expertise.
 By actively creating and fostering business relationships you can establish a professional network and build your reputation.

 Keep up-to-date on industry knowledge, trends, and standards by subscribing to publications, networking with peers, and attending events or conferences.
 By being aware of the latest changes and developments in your business niche, you can reinforce your expertise.

 Establishing yourself as a thought leader by building credibility and authority is a great way to gain trust among your clients.
 Developing white papers or case studies, contributing to industry publications, and writing insightful blog posts are all ways to become a recognizable voice of expertise.

 Many independent contractors can attribute their success to becoming an expert in a single field or topic.
 Their level of knowledge, skill, or insight increases their value.
 The higher your value, the higher the demand for your services will be, so don’t be afraid to dedicate yourself to a specific area or skill.

-Visibility and credibility won’t get you far without first building a strong relationships.
-Especially in world of independent contracting, relationships are a key component to growing a small business.
+Visibility and credibility won’t get you far without first building strong relationships.
+Good relationships are particularly important in growing a small business.
 One of the best ways to start building relationships is through networking.
 Whether this networking is done online via professional and social site, or in-person at functions, conferences, and meetings, the goal is always to form a connection.